Afghan War Glossary

 ANBP.
 Afghan National Border Police; more commonly referred to as Afghan Border Police or ABP.

 ANCOP.
 Afghan National Civil Order Police or ANCOP was established to provide a rapid response force to handle civil disorders.
+Falls under command of the Ministry of Interior.

 Anderson.
 LTG Joseph Anderson assumed command of the ISAF Joint Command (IJC), a three-star billet, in February 2014.
 Read his ISAF bio here.